petkaantonov/bluebird/API.md

 If you yield an array then its elements are implicitly waited for.

-You can combine it with ES6 destructing for some neat syntax:
+You can combine it with ES6 destructuring for some neat syntax:

 ```js
 var getData = Promise.coroutine(function* (urlA, urlB) {